Reviews You Can Rely On

 Credit: Joshua Hutchens

 The Blix Ultra is another incredibly powerful model, hitting 18.5 mph in our uphill test.
 Its 750-watt motor has a peak output of 1350 watts in optimal conditions.
-Its power comes in handy, pushing its fat tires through sand, one of the few bikes that can successfully traverse the beach.
-The Haul ST also performed well in our power tests, reaching an uphill speed of 16.9 mph.
+Its power comes in handy, pushing its fat tires through sand, and it is one of the few bikes that can successfully traverse the beach.
 All speed data is extracted from a Garmin 805 and cross-referenced with multiple GPS apps.
 Speedometers on display units are not very accurate; the Revv 1 speedometer showed a speed up to 19% faster than the actual speed.

 class 3 electric bike - powerful enough to charge through the sand and snow, the ultra is no...